Quick Links

 Request Information

 M.P.P.
-Program Program Curriculum
+Program Curriculum

 The master's in Education Policy includes a sequence of core requirements and a suite of courses in research and data analysis.
 You will take specialized courses, based on your interests, plus a field-based practicum in which you'll address a meaningful policy problem.